◀ Back

 Proxy voting by proposal category

-During the quarter there were 214 resolutions from 27 companies to vote on.
-On behalf of clients, we voted against three resolutions.
+During the quarter there were 89 resolutions from 20 companies to vote on.
+On behalf of clients, we voted against 3 resolutions.

 Source for company information: Stewart Investors investment team and company data.
 This stock information does not constitute any offer or inducement to enter into any investment activity.
 Portfolio data shown is from representative strategy accounts of the strategy shown above.
 Proxy voting chart numbers may not add to 100 due to rounding.
 SHP means: Shareholder Proposal.

-During the quarter, there were 348 resolutions from 40 companies to vote on.
-On behalf of clients, we voted against nine resolutions.
+During the quarter there were 100 resolutions from 18 companies to vote on.
+On behalf of clients, we voted against 24 resolutions.

 Source for company information: Stewart Investors investment team and company data.
 This stock information does not constitute any offer or inducement to enter into any investment activity.
 Portfolio data shown is from representative strategy accounts of the strategy shown above.
 Proxy voting chart numbers may not add to 100 due to rounding.
 SHP means: Shareholder Proposal.

-During the quarter there were 68 resolutions from 12 companies to vote on.
-On behalf of clients, we voted against one resolution.
+During the quarter there were 200 resolutions from 27 companies to vote on.
+On behalf of clients, we voted against four resolutions.

 Source for company information: Stewart Investors investment team and company data.
 This stock information does not constitute any offer or inducement to enter into any investment activity.
 Portfolio data shown is from representative strategy accounts of the strategy shown above.
 Proxy voting chart numbers may not add to 100 due to rounding.
 SHP means: Shareholder Proposal.